Jahia/jcrestapi/README.md

 associated with the link.

 Per the HAL recommendations, we define a `self` reference identifying the URI to use to interact with this specific element.
-When appropriate, another `type` link will also be available so that clients can find out more about the node's metadata.
+If a resource has a type that we can identify then another `type` link will also be available so that clients can find out more about the resource's metadata.
+If a resource can be accessed via its path (in JCR parlance), then a `path` link pointing to the URI allowing access to the resource by its path.
 When appropriate, another `parent` link will also be available, pointing to the parent node of the resource.
 Specific objects might add more link types when appropriate.

 To sum up, the `_links` section will look similarly to the following example: